Managing Festive Annual Leave

 Unless a contract of employment states anything different, an annual leave request is exactly that – ‘a request.’

 Some businesses traditionally see extra demand for their products and services over the festive period.
-Some businesses maybe trying to recoup income this year after the lockdowns enforced in the UK.
 Other organisations may be happy to have staff off work during a naturally quieter period of the year.
 Either way, employers are legally entitled to restrict when staff take annual leave.
 It’s important to ensure all workers are aware of your leave policy, especially expectations over the Christmas period.

 Can an employer insist that staff take annual leave over a specific period of set days?